lauraskelton/notes/resume.md

 ### WORK EXPERIENCE ###
 #### Engineer, Qualcomm, San Diego CA, December 2003 to Present. ####
-   * Developed a bridge between the DSP co-processor and application processor for high performance hetergenous compute applictions: filed for 2 patents, ported drivers to Android, Windows and QNX.
+   * Developed a bridge between the DSP co-processor and application processor for high performance hetergenous compute applictions.
+     Filed for 2 patents, ported drivers to Android, Windows and QNX.
    * Developed a dynamic module framework for loading shared objects on DSP from the applicatin processor.
    * Developed an interface description language compiler for